Fair Pay for Women Requires Increasing the Minimum Wage and Tipped Minimum Wage

 - Increasing the minimum wage to $10.10 per hour would boost annual earnings by $5,700 to $20,200, enough to pull a family of three out of poverty.

-- The Economic Policy Institute (EPI) estimates that if the minimum wage were increased to $10.10 in three steps of 95 cents over the next three years, in the third year more than 30 million workers would get a raise – including almost 9 million workers earning between $10.10 and $11.05 per hour, who would see their pay increase due to the higher floor set by the new minimum wage.
-Of the total affected workers, about 17 million (56 percent) are women.
+- The Economic Policy Institute (EPI) estimates that if the minimum wage were gradually increased to $10.10 per hour by 2016, about 27.8 million workers would get a raise – including 11.1 million workers earning between $10.10 and $11.05 per hour, who would see their pay increase due to the higher floor set by the new minimum wage.
+Women are 15.3 million (55 percent) of all affected workers.

-- Since women are the majority of minimum wage workers, increasing the minimum wage would help close the wage gap.
-In 2011, women working full time, year round were paid only 77 cents for every dollar paid to their male counterparts.
-The wage gap was even larger for women of color: black women working full time, year round made only 64 cents, and Hispanic women only 55 cents, for every dollar paid to their white, non-Hispanic male counterparts.
+- Since women are the majority of minimum wage workers, increasing the minimum wage could close the wage gap by five percent.
+In 2012, women working full time, year round were paid only 77 cents for every dollar paid to their male counterparts.
+The wage gap was even larger for women of color: black women working full time, year round made only 64 cents, and Hispanic women only 54 cents, for every dollar paid to their white, non-Hispanic male counterparts.

 Raising the minimum wage would strengthen the economy.